-A wide variety of birds pass through Sitka National Historical Park due to the diversity of nearby habitats, including alpine, rainforest, riverine and coastal ecosystems.
-The park's intertidal and shoreline areas support a variety of migratory waterfowl and shore birds during spring and fall.
-Sea birds such as common murres, scoters, harlequin ducks, scaup, buffleheads, and long-tailed ducks commonly use the park waters, particularly in winter.
+Alpine, rainforest, riverine, and coastal ecosystems in the Sitka region all contribute to the success of birds in the park.
+Intertidal and shoreline areas support a variety of migratory waterfowl and shore birds during spring and fall.
+Seabirds such as common murres, scoters, harlequin ducks, scaup, buffleheads, and long-tailed ducks commonly use the park waters, particularly in winter.

 Did You Know?